fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Nov 28
 {% include alert.html class='danger' title='DUE: Local/Organic website analysis' text="
-Bring to class a ~500-800 word critique of a website that promotes local and/or organic food production.
-What kinds of arguments do they make?
-Where have we seen these before?
+Bring to class a ~800 word critique of a website or article that discusses local or organic or GMO food production (or basically anything that relates to the discussions we've had over the last few weeks).
+Questions to consider in your essay: What _kinds_ of arguments does it make?
+What kinds of assumptions?
+Where have we seen them before?
 What's different?
-How convincing are they?
+How are they convincing?
+How are they misleading?
 How could they be more effective?
 How is history---both real and imagined---invoked?
+As with all your assignments, the goal is to put the course to use in addressing "real-world" discussions about food production issues.
+So you will do better by drawing together various themes from the course in your analysis.
 "%}

 * Marion Nestle, _Food Politics_, 295-314 (Fortification and Marketing).